MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex3_M365_Apps.md

 8. The installation may take several minutes to complete.
 Once the installation finishes, select **Close** in the **You're all set!** window.

 9. To validate Laura's Microsoft 365 Apps for enterprise installation, select the **Start** icon in the lower-left corner of the taskbar.
-Note all the Microsoft 365 enterprise apps that were just installed, including Word, PowerPoint, Outlook, OneNote, and Excel, among others.
+Note all the Office apps that were just installed on LON-CL2, including Word, PowerPoint, Outlook, OneNote, and Excel, among others.

 10. In the **Start** menu, select **Word**.